SagnikBiswasDL/Boltzmann-Machines/README.md

 ### Data Files (`.txt` Files)
-- **Purpose**: These text files contain the necessary data to training the Boltzmann Machine in IsingModel.java
+- **Purpose**: These text files contain the necessary data to train the Boltzmann Machine in IsingModel.java